Vasectomy: Shooting of Andrew Rynne

-In 1990 Andrew Rynne, chairperson of the Irish Family Planning Association, and the Republic of Ireland's first vasectomy specialist, was shot by a former client, but he survived.
+In 1990, Andrew Rynne, chairperson of the Irish Family Planning Association, and the Republic of Ireland's first vasectomy specialist, was shot by a former client, but he survived.
 The incident is the subject of a short film, The Vasectomy Doctor, by Paul Webster.

+Non-human animals

+Vasectomy is regularly performed on bulls.

+Vasectomy has been proposed as an alternative to neutering for feral cats, as they maintain their position in the breeding hierarchy instead of letting intact males take over.